 When winter rolls around, we bring out the cozy blankets, drink hot chocolate, and prepare to hit the ski slopes or ice skating rinks.
-At the end of the day, our homes give us a place to warm up after outdoor activities and protect us from harsh winter temperatures and snowfalls.
+One of the last things homeowners want to think about is if they took the proper steps to winterize pipes.

 Why Is Winterizing Important, and When Do You Need to Do It?